Statue of Liberty and Ellis Island

 Ellis Island was the gateway for more than half of the immigrants entering the U.S. between 1892 and 1924.
 Closed to public tours in 1984, it was reopened in 1990, following a $160 million restoration.

 The centerpiece of the restoration project was the Ellis Island Immigration Museum, with more than 40,000 square feet of exhibit space, restored areas, and educational facilities, including an interactive learning center for children.
 The Ellis Island Theater features a documentary film entitled, ”Taking a Chance on America: Bela Lugosi’s Ellis Island Story.”
 The Museum is self-guided, though an audio-tour can be rented to help.
+Note that portions of Ellis Island may be inaccessible due to incomplete Hurricane Sandy repairs.
+Call or visit the official website linked above for current information.

 The American Immigrant Wall of Honor displays the names of countless individuals who risked everything to come to America.
 They were the people who built this country.
 On the Wall their names are inscribed by their children, grandchildren and great grandchildren to honor the courage and commitment of those who dared to build upon their dreams.